skip to Main Content

 Recording Method.

-The presence of this species can be identified by locating exit holes in willows or from the presence of larval tunnels in felled stumps.
+Historically, the presence of this species was identified by locating exit holes in willows or from the presence of larval tunnels in felled stumps.
 Many older records relate to these methods.
-A day-flying moth but rarely seen without the use of a pheromone lure.
-Males are readily attracted to a pheromone lure which became available in 2020.

 Life cycle